Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows Broadsound - Nebo had a median income among taxpayers of $74,653 and an average level of $86,651.
+AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2022 shows that Broadsound - Nebo SA2 had a median income among taxpayers of $74,653 and an average level of $86,651.
 These figures are among the highest in Australia, compared to levels of $50,780 and $64,844 across Rest of Qld respectively.
 Based on Wage Price Index growth of 13.99% since financial year 2022, current estimates would be approximately $85,097 (median) and $98,773 (average) as of September 2025.
-Census data reveals household, family and personal incomes all rank highly in Broadsound - Nebo, between the 79th and 93rd percentiles nationally.
-The earnings profile shows the $1,500 - 2,999 bracket dominates with 35.0% of residents (3,245 people), reflecting patterns seen in metropolitan regions where 31.7% similarly occupy this range.
-A substantial proportion of high earners (33.4% above $3,000/week) indicates strong economic capacity throughout the suburb.
+Census data reveals that household, family and personal incomes all rank highly in Broadsound - Nebo, between the 78th and 93rd percentiles nationally.
+The earnings profile shows that the $1,500 - 2,999 bracket dominates with 35.0% of residents (3,245 people), reflecting patterns seen in the metropolitan region where 31.7% similarly occupy this range.
+There is a substantial proportion of high earners (33.4% above $3,000/week) indicating strong economic capacity throughout the suburb.
 After housing costs, residents retain 96.4% of income, reflecting strong purchasing power.

 Frequently Asked Questions - Income